-With more than 6.5 million Canadians currently without a family doctor, and that number climbing to 10 million by 2026, many people are scrambling to find solutions to their ongoing healthcare needs.
+With more than 6.5 million Canadians currently without a family doctor, and that number predicted to climb to 10 million by 2026, many people are scrambling to find solutions to their ongoing healthcare needs.

-Regular access to a primary care practitioner is vital in preventing illness, managing chronic disease, helping with pre- and post-natal health, and addressing acute injury or illness.
+Regular access to a primary care practitioner is vital in preventing illness, managing chronic disease, accessing regular screenings, keeping prescriptions updated, helping with pre- and post-natal health, and addressing acute injury or illness.

 One study shows that when patients have long term access (>15 yrs.) to a family doctor, there is a 30% reduction in walk-in clinic and hospital admission, and a 25% reduction in mortality compared with a patient who has had only 1 year of access to a family doctor.